RiichiNomi/TournamentManagementTool/README.md

   * For convenience, the software should generate a QR code linking to the public spreadsheet in a separate window that can then be displayed publicly.

-## TODO
+## Roadmap for v1.0 Release
-* Add support for top cuts.
+* Add support for an arbitrary number of top cuts.
-* Implement progressive swiss pairing system.
+* Implement the progressive swiss pairing system.
 * Allow players to be deleted on the tournament creation screen.
 * Allow deletion of erroneously created players, rounds, or tables in the main tournament management interface